bitkarrot/higher/README.md

 This relay software specializes in providing a Nostr relay with access to keys derived from a master key.
 Any keys which are not derived from the master key will be rejected for write events.
 Optional: Allow nostr.json from a domain to have read/write access to the relay.
 This Relay is based on the khatru library framework.

-In the .env file, the pubkey in the nostr.json located at the domain specified in the TEAM_DOMAIN variable is used to reject events from pubkeys that are not derived from the master pubkey.

-Additional features we added for production use:
-- Blossom
-   - added read and write timeouts
-   - prevent slow header attacks, max header size
-   - max size upload
-   - added /mirror endpoint to allow for syncing content with other relays
-   - added /list endpoint to allow for listing content for a specific user
-- Relay Kinds - add support to limit kinds allowed, kinds specified in .env file
-- Frontend
-   - added front page with relay and blossom information

 ## Hierarchical Deterministic (HD) Keys in Higher Relay

 This relay implements Hierarchical Deterministic (HD) key authorization using BIP-32/BIP-44-style derivation.
 It validates incoming keys for event write/read and Blossom uploads against a configured HD master.